cncf/wg-serverless/workflow/spec/spec.md

     },
     "outputPath": {
       "type": "string",
-      "description": "Specify output data of State or Action as JSONPath" }
+      "description": "Specify output data of Task or Action as JSONPath" }
   },
   "required": ["inputPath"]